soilwise-he/SoilWise-documentation/tech/docs/infrastructure/git.md

 # GIT versioning system

-All aspects of the SoilWise repository can be managed through the SoilWise GIT repository.
+All aspects of the SoilWise repository can be managed through the [SoilWise GIT](https://github.com/soilwise-he){target=_blank} repository.
 This allows all members of the Soil mission and EUSO community to provide feedback or contribute to any of the aspects.

 ## Documentation

-Documentation is maintained in the markdown format and deployed as html or pdf.
+Documentation is maintained in the markdown format using [McDocs](https://www.mkdocs.org/){target=_blank} and deployed as html or pdf using GitHub Pages.

+An interactive preview of architecture diagrams is also maintained and published using GitHub Pages. e
 ## Source code

 Software libraries tailored or developed in the scope of SoilWise are maintained through the GIT repository.

 ## Container build scripts/deployments

-SoilWis is based on an orchestrated set of container deployments.
+SoilWise is based on an orchestrated set of container deployments.
 Both the definitions of the containers as well as the orchestration of those containers are maintained through Git.

 ## Harvester definitions